 36. Give your children freedom within limits

-Children need autonomy, so it’s important that you give them both freedom and responsibilities.
+Children need autonomy, so when learning how to get your kids to respect you, it’s important that you give them both freedom and responsibilities.

 Encourage them to be independent within certain limits.
 As they get older, give them more say as to what those limits are, although you’ll still retain overall authority.